oemof/tespy/doc/getting_started/tutorial_combustion_chamber.rst

 stoichiometric combustion chamber
 ---------------------------------

-The example for the stoichiometric combustion chamber can be taken from the github repository's `examples folder <https://github.com/oemof/tespy/tree/dev/examples>`_.
+The example for the stoichiometric combustion chamber can as well be taken from the :download:`tespy_examples repository <https://github.com/fwitte/tespy_examples/blob/master/combustion_chamber/combustion_chamber_stoich.py>`.

 Again, the network must have the information, which fluids will be part of the fluid vector.
 In contrast to the normal combustion chamber, you will need the following fluids: **Air, Fuel and Flue Gas**.
 For this tutorial we will call them: **"TESPy::myAir", "TESPy::myFuel" and "TESPy::myFuel_fg"**, we will see, why we chose these names for the fluids later.
 Do not forget to specify the ranges for pressure and temperature.
 This is a very important stept for this specific component, we will explain later, why it is.